White-Label/Web-Template/README.md

 Welcome to the getting start guide for the White Label website template.
 This guide and repo is meant to serve as a simple and easy way for you to get a website up and running connected to the White Label and Soundcloud APIs.

 **This template is currently in Alpha and under active development.
-Feel free to contribute with any optimizations/features/bug fixes via pull request**
+Feel free to contribute with any optimizations/features/bug fixes via pull request.**

 ## Template